signaldust/dust-toolkit/README.md

 the `gui` module also depends on `render` and `dust/widgets/textarea.h` depends on `regex`.

 The `thread` module is optional and somewhat geared towards real-time (eg. audio) work.

-## Contributing

-In general, if you want to help improve some aspect of the toolkit, then I would generally recommend opening an issue first to discuss what you want to do.

-Any pull-requests must compile as C++11 and should not contain excessive long lines of source code (aim at ~80 characters), tab-characters are strictly forbidden and `struct` should be used in place of `class` whenever possible.